darkmastermindz/docker-jupyter-cuda-nvidia/README.md

 1. Clone this repo and use it as a template

-2. Make any nessary changes to Dockerfile if needed, build and run docker image
+2. Make any nessary changes to Dockerfile if needed, build, and run docker image like so:

 `docker build -t darkmastermindz/jupyter-cuda-nvidia-dev`